 Julian Day, RadioShack’s previous chief executive, hired Gooch as finance chief in 2006 after they worked together at Kmart Holding Corp.
 Gooch succeeded Day as CEO last year and had been working to spur stagnant sales.
-Analysts estimate the company will post a net loss of $27.2 million this year, according to data (RSH) compiled by Bloomberg.
+Analysts estimate the company will post a net loss of $27.2 million this year, according to data (RSH:US) compiled by Bloomberg.

 “The real challenge of someone like RadioShack is driving traffic to their stores,” said Brian Nagel, a New York-based analyst at Oppenheimer & Co., who rates the shares market perform, the equivalent of a hold.
 “They have a store format that is largely ineffective -- it’s too big to sell wireless and too small to sell most other product categories.”

 Lively, 54, joined RadioShack last year after being CFO at Ace Hardware Corp.
 He also worked at Maidenform Brands Inc. (MFB:US) and Toys “R” Us Inc.

 Scott Young resigned as RadioShack’s chief merchandise officer in June, according to a regulatory filing.

 The retailer has about 4,700 company-run stores in the U.S. and Mexico, as well as 1,500 wireless phone centers in the U.S. and 1,100 dealer and other outlets worldwide.